 Always check your rabbit for any missing fur or open wounds.
 You should also check for any abnormalities in their teeth.

 What can you do to stop two male rabbits from fighting?

 Then, give both rabbits enough space to have their own private area.
-Male rabbits are very territorial in their personal spaces, keeping both rabbits in a cramped cage will make their territorial instinct kick in.
+Keep in mind that male rabbits are very territorial in their personal spaces.
+Keeping both rabbits in a cramped cage will make their territorial instinct kick in.

-Can two male rabbits kill each other from fighting?
+Can two male rabbits kill each other by fighting?